MIGHTY: Hermite Spline-based Efficient Trajectory Planning: Simulation Results

-The result summary in Fig.~\ref{fig:simple_benchmarking} shows that MIGHTY achieves a shorter travel time, with slightly faster computation and shorter path than GCOPTER.
-While GCOPTER produces smoother trajectories with lower jerk due to its constraint within the MINCO manifold, MIGHTY explores a larger search space to identify faster and more effective trajectories.
-This flexibility enables MIGHTY to achieve superior overall performance.
+The result in Fig.~\ref{fig:simple_benchmarking} shows that MIGHTY achieves a shorter travel time, with slightly faster computation and shorter path than GCOPTER.
+While GCOPTER produces smoother trajectories with lower jerk due to its constraint within the MINCO class, MIGHTY explores a larger search space to identify faster and more effective trajectories.
+This flexibility enables MIGHTY to achieve superior performance, \changetext{and Sec.~\ref{par:smooth_weight_sweep_benchmarking} further investigates the jerk-performance trade-off.}